Life Insurance Definitions

-A permanent form of life insurance that grows in monetary value during the life of the insured.
-The opposite of term life insurance.
+It’s a permanent form of life insurance that grows in monetary value during the life of the insured.
+It’s the opposite of term life insurance.

 Child Protection Rider

-An optional add-on to a life insurance policy that provides coverage for all children and, in some cases, is able to converted into a standalone policy after the child reaches the required age.
+It’s an optional add-on to a life insurance policy that provides coverage for children and, in some cases, can be converted into a stand-alone policy after the child reaches the required age.
 Coverage is typically very minimal with this rider.

-When an insurance applicant intentionally omits information that could be relevant to underwriters during the underwriting process.
+Concealment is when an applicant intentionally omits information on the application that could be relevant during the underwriting process.
 Concealment could lead to benefits not being paid out in the event there was a claim or full cancellation.

 Critical Illness Rider

-An optional add-on to a life insurance policy that pays out a portion of the death benefit in the event you are diagnosed with a critical illness as defined in the life insurance policy obtained.
+It’s an optional add-on to a life insurance policy that pays out a portion of the death benefit if the insured receives a diagnosis of a critical illness, as defined in the life insurance policy.

-This is the face value of the life insurance policy that is to be paid out to your beneficaries in the event of your death and the total amount paid out (less any loans against the policy) is usually in a nontaxable lump sum payment.
+This is the face value of the life insurance policy that is to be paid out to the beneficiaries if the insured person dies.
+The total amount paid out (less any loans against the policy) is usually in a non-taxable lump sum payment.